Nicki Minaj Cuddles Up To Drake On Instagram: Should J.LO Be Worried? — See Pic

 Look away, Jennifer Lopez!
-Drake spent time with his longtime friend and former fling, Nicki Minaj, on Feb.
-1, and they’re flaunting their hangout all over Instagram.
+Drake spent time with his longtime friend and former fling, Nicki Minaj, last month, and now, they’re flaunting their hangout all over Instagram.
 This certainly won’t make J.Lo, who Drizzy was most recently linked to romantically, happy!

 What do we have here?!
-It’s been quite some time since we’ve seen Drake, 30, and Nicki Minaj together, but they were back at it again on Feb.
+It’s been quite some time since we’ve seen Drake, 30, and Nicki Minaj together, but they were back at it again in an Instagram post on Feb.
 1!
-Nicki documented the meet up on Instagram, with a photo of herself snuggling awfully close to the 30-year-old, as they both look at the camera with straight-faced expressions.
-He shared the same pic, and definitely seems to be trolling us by using the googly eyes as the emoji in his caption!
+Nicki uploaded a photo of herself snuggling awfully close to the 30-year-old, which was taken on Jan.
+12, according to TMZ.
+Drake shared the same pic, and definitely seems to be trolling us by using the googly eyes as the emoji in his caption!

 Drake & Rihanna’s PDA — PICS